pixie-io/pixie-demos/argo-rollouts-demo/README.md

 The backend responds with a color that indicates which version of the app it is.
 In this case we're getting blue boxes for the application image with the `blue` tag set in the [Rollout](https://github.com/pixie-io/pixie-demos/tree/main/argo-rollouts-demo/canary/rollout-with-analysis.yaml) yaml.

 The bar chart at the bottom represents the percentage of requests that were handled by the different backends (stable, canary).
-We will see this in action in a minute.
+Currently you should see all requests are handled by the stable backend.
+We will see the stable and canary backends split the traffic in the next step.

 <br clear="all">